nikhil-0123/Industry-Protection-System/README.md

 I have added a dedicated folder for project images: `assets/images/`.

-Please upload your five images there using these recommended filenames (PNG or JPG):

 - `login_page.png` — screenshot of the login screen
 - `dashboard.png` — main dashboard showing live readings